Formulas

 The last names of the first n (default: all) authors.

-nnumberthe number of characters to take from the name, 0 = all
+nnumber0the number of characters to take from the name, 0 = all

-creator('author' | 'editor' | 'translator' | 'collaborator' | '*')kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.
+creator('author' | 'editor' | 'translator' | 'collaborator' | '*')'*'kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.

-initialsbooleanadd author initials
+initialsbooleanfalseadd author initials

-sepstringuse this character between authors
+sepstring' 'use this character between authors

 authshort(creator: ('author' | 'editor' | 'translator' | 'collaborator' | '*') = '*', initials: boolean = false, sep: string = '.')